Jsinger03/JS-AI-Fact-Checker-Web-App/module_04.md

 [Database file](db.mjs) - Line 6 and Line 14 mark the start of each Schema

 ## Description of research topics above with points

-(TODO: add description of research topics here, including point values for each, one per line... for example: 2 points - applied and modified "Clean Blog" Bootstrap theme)

 - (6 points) Utilized React to serve the frontend of the webapp
 - (2 points) OpenAI API integration to evaluate user inputs and return summary and fact-checked content